-In preservation, the goal of the Archives is to acquire (through transfer and collection), to organize, and to make available for use such materials as, but not restricted to: administrative papers of the presidents; official records of administrative and academic departments; minutes of trustees, faculty, faculty committees, student organizations, etc.; college publications (catalogs, newspapers, news releases, yearbooks, books, etc.); brochures of all types; programs of activities/events; administration/faculty/trustee, and alumni biographical materials and publications; photographs; and memorabilia and commemorative materials, of course.
+In preservation, the goal of the Archives is to acquire (through transfer and collection), to organize, and to make available for use such materials as, but not restricted to: administrative papers of the presidents; official records of administrative and academic departments; minutes of trustees, faculty, faculty committees, student organizations, etc.; university publications (catalogs, newspapers, news releases, yearbooks, books, etc.); brochures of all types; programs of activities/events; administration/faculty/trustee, and alumni biographical materials and publications; photographs; and memorabilia and commemorative materials, of course.
 Materials preserved are not limited to printed materials, but may be various types of media.
 As is the case with archival materials, some files may be closed (confidential) and can be opened (used) only by permission of the originating bodies.

 Materials in the Archives are housed in the University of Mount Olive Archives Room adjacent to the FWB Historical Collection and are administered by the curator of both collections.
 The archives room was funded by loyal University of Mount Olive alumni.
 Most archival materials are cataloged and bibliographic access is available through the online catalog of the Moye Library.